Sexual Assault

 I learned about violence against women the hard way - my 19 year old daughter Emily was murdered by her ex-boyfriend on April 9, 2009.
 Please help lead the way to ending violence against women by raising YOUR voice against violence against women.

-This April, there are many things that YOU can do to help raise awareness about dating abuse and sexual violence.
+There are many things that YOU can do to help raise awareness about dating abuse and violence against women.
 Here are some ideas:

-1) Write to your Mayor and Governor and ask them to join other leaders across the nation in declaring April as Sexual Assault Awareness Month.
+1) Write to your Mayor and Governor and ask them to join other leaders across the nation in declaring a proclamation for one of the 4 awareness months.
 In most cases, all it takes is a school or nonprofit organization to request it and provide a sample proclamation!
-(Please ask them to send a copy to StopDatingViolence.org - PO Box 340, Roosevelt, NJ 08555-0340, or send a scan to info@StopDatingViolence.org so that it can be posted on the internet to inspire other communities to do the same.)
+(Please ask them to send a copy to The EMILY Fund, PO Box 430, Roosevelt, NJ 08555-0430, or send a scan to info@emilyfund.org or fax to: 1-888-247-1291 so that it can be posted on the Internet to inspire other communities to do the same.)

 2) If your town or state has declared a proclamation, let your local newspaper know about it and why dating violence awareness is important.

-3) Wear a teal ribbon (the official color of sexual assault awareness) or a heart on your sleeve (print out free designs at the Have a Heart Campaign website) and when people ask you about it, let them know why violence against women awareness is important to you.
+3) Wear a heart on your sleeve (print out free designs at the Have a Heart Campaign website) or a purple ribbon (or teal ribbon for Sexual Assault Awareness Month) and when people ask you about it, let them know why dating violence awareness and preventing violence against women is important to you.

 4) Create or print out posters about ending violence against women to display at school or around your community.